misabiko/moly_lang/README.md

 Decisions
 - When possible, instead of having the compiler optimize redundant code, give messages on how to optimize the code
+- TODO Any need for empty static arrays?

 Later features
 - Removing semicolons, for now it's much easier to parse and make sense of